 You can get App Usage Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical App Usage Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time App Usage Data APIs, feeds and streams to download the most up-to-date intelligence.

 What are similar data types to App Usage Data?

 App Usage Data is similar to App Store Data, App Install Data, App Market Data, App Revenue Data, and App Industry Data.
-These data categories are commonly used for Advertising and App Usage Data analytics.
+These data categories are commonly used for Advertising and Audience Targeting.